Benfa-1/Fully-3d-printed-lamp-project/README.md

 The base was a lot of work too.
 I had to change pretty much everything so it would actually fit my hardware, because no one really makes a lamp this small that still uses a standard bulb socket.
 I had to line everything up super carefully so the bulb sits correctly and nothing makes contact or melts.

 I ended up using LED bulbs because the clearance was just too tight for a normal bulb.
 A regular one would’ve gotten too hot and probably melted parts of the lamp.
-That limitation made me rethink a lot of the design so it ended up compact, safe, and still working the way I wanted.
+That restraint made me think a lot about the design so it ended up small, safe, and still working the way I wanted.